vic-ma/howtodismantle.github.io/_posts/2023-07-21-MS-Graph-API-Show-User-Online-status-by-using-POST-call-to-get-data.md

 ## The implementation

 The first source we build is the request for the user list.
-We don't need to provide the URL for he call, as the user list is built in function of he Graph extension.
+We don't need to provide the URL for this call, as the user list is a built in function of the Graph extension.

 ![image](/assets/2023-07-21/010.png)

 The second source is a call with a custom URL (see last paragraph for URL).
 The trick is: we use a placeholder within the request body, that points to variable called IDs.
-It holds all the user's ID in the form of "MyFirstUsersID", "MySecondUsersID", etc....
+It holds all the user's IDs in the form of "MyFirstUsersID", "MySecondUsersID", etc....

 ![image](/assets/2023-07-21/020.png)

 So how do we fill this variable with the user IDs?
 This happens in the _Refereshed_ script of the first data source.
-You can see in the screenshot, that there's a loop over the user's list.
+You can see in the screenshot, that there's a loop over the users list.
 Every ID is wrapped in apostrophes.
 Unless it's not the last ID, a comma is added to make sure, that the whole string forms a valid JSon.

 ![image](/assets/2023-07-21/030.png)